Click Here for Our Recommended Antivirus for Your Device

 These are a few rules found common in several institutions.
 Similarly, if you replace the academic institution with any other association or society; and the headmistress with a secretary, chairperson or president, you can find several other rules specific to the people and the group’s purpose.

-And, in case of violation of any rules, there will also be punishment of different kinds, based on the rule that was broken.
+And, in case of violation of any rules, there will also be the punishment of different kinds based on the broken rule.

-For example, violation of any rules in an academic institution will probably result in a payment of an amount as fine, bestowment of duties as responsibilities or in extreme cases, suspension or rustication.
+For example, violation of any rules in an academic institution will probably result in a payment of an amount as a fine, bestowment of duties as responsibilities or, in extreme cases, suspension or rustication.

 rules